ToxxyTheTrash/FuchsiaDarkness/README.md

-## Rewrite is now in the works! expect v2.0 to be way lighter

 # SimplyDark - Fuchsia Darkness
 A completely re-designed and recolored BetterDiscord theme **SimplyDark** made by **Gibbu**! **Now available for Stylus!**
 The purpose of the theme is to make discord look black with an accent of choice and compact in it's own way.